eslint/eslint/docs/developer-guide/contributing/working-on-issues.md

 ## Issue Labels

 We use labels to indicate the status of issues.
-The most important labels are:

-1. [`triage`](https://github.com/eslint/eslint/issues?labels=triage&milestone=&page=1&state=open) - When an issue is first submitted, it is labeled as `triage`, which means the ESLint team needs to investigate and determine if the request is a bug report, a feature request, or something else.
-It's best not to work on tickets marked as `triage`, because we're not yet sure if we will accept the issue to work on.
-1. [`accepted`](https://github.com/eslint/eslint/issues?labels=accepted&milestone=&page=1&state=open) - Once an issue has been properly triaged and the team decides it must be addressed, someone will assign the `accepted` label to an issue.
-When an issue is accepted, anyone is free to work on it.
-1. [`bug`](https://github.com/eslint/eslint/issues?labels=bug&milestone=&page=1&state=open) - Indicates that the issue is reporting a problem.
-When submitting a pull request to work on this type of issue, be sure to prefix the commit message with "Fix:".
-1. [`feature`](https://github.com/eslint/eslint/issues?labels=feature&milestone=&page=1&state=open) - Indicates that the issue is requesting a new feature.
-Features are functionality that doesn't already exist in the project.
-When submitting a pull request to work on this type of issue, be sure to prefix the commit message with "New:".
-1. [`enhancement`](https://github.com/eslint/eslint/issues?labels=enhancement&milestone=&page=1&state=open) - Indicates that the issue is requesting a change to existing functionality.
-When submitting a pull request to work on this type of issue, be sure to prefix the commit message with "Update:".
-1. [`beginner`](https://github.com/eslint/eslint/issues?labels=beginner&milestone=&page=1&state=open) - Indicates that the issue is simple enough that it would be a good first contribution for a new contributor.
-If you're looking to get started helping out with ESLint, take a look at the beginner issues.
-1. [`help wanted`](https://github.com/eslint/eslint/issues?labels=help%20wanted&milestone=&page=1&state=open) - Indicates that the core team won't be working on this issue, however, we will accept pull requests from contributors.
-This basically means the issue isn't on the formal roadmap but it will be accepted if a contributor wants to implement it.

-## Bounty Issues

-We accept and assign issue bounties using [BountySource](https://www.bountysource.com/teams/eslint/issues).

-## Issue Priority
+The most complete documentation on the labels is found in the [Maintainer Guide](https://eslint.org/docs/maintainer-guide/issues.html#when-an-issue-is-opened), but most contributors should find the information on this page sufficient.
+The most important questions that labels can help you, as a contributor, answer are:

+1. Is this issue available for me to work on?
+If you have little or no experience contributing to ESLint, the [`beginner`](https://github.com/eslint/eslint/labels/beginner) label marks appropriate issues.
+Otherwise, the [`help wanted`](https://github.com/eslint/eslint/labels/help%20wanted) label is an invitation to work on the issue.
+If you have more experience, you can try working on other issues labeled [`accepted`](https://github.com/eslint/eslint/labels/accepted).
+Conversely, issues not yet ready to work on are labeled `triage`, `evaluating`, and/or `needs bikeshedding`, and issues that cannot currently be worked on because of something else, such as a bug in a dependency, are labeled `blocked`.
+1. What is this issue about?
+Labels describing the nature of issues include `bug`, `enhancement`, `feature`, `question`, `rule`, `documentation`, `core`, `build`, `cli`, `infrastructure`, `breaking`, and `chore`.
+These are documented in the [Maintainer Guide](https://eslint.org/docs/maintainer-guide/issues.html#types-of-issues).
+1. What is the priority of this issue?
 Because we have a lot of issues, we prioritize certain issues above others.
 The following is the list of priorities, from highest to lowest:

     1. **Bugs** - problems with the project are actively affecting users.
 We want to get these resolved as quickly as possible.
     1. **Documentation** - documentation issues are a type of bug in that they actively affect current users.
 As such, we want to address documentation issues as quickly as possible.
     1. **Features** - new functionality that will aid users in the future.
     1. **Enhancements** - requested improvements for existing functionality.
     1. **Other** - anything else.

+    Some issues have had monetary rewards attached to them.
+Those are labeled `bounty`.
+Bounties are assigned via [BountySource](https://www.bountysource.com/teams/eslint/issues).

 ## Starting Work